-E. The current parenting time schedule, if referenced on the final decree, shall be attached to the final entry.
+Q, if referenced on the final decree, shall be attached to the final entry.

-F. The separation agreement approved by the Court and incorporated into the decree of dissolution shall be attached to the final decree of dissolution.
+court and incorporated into the decree of dissolution shall be attached to the final decree of dissolution.

 G. If there is to be a separate QDRO/DOPO, language shall be included in the separation agreement or the judgment entry outlining the recipient’s rights in the retirement benefits and stating who is responsible to prepare and pay the cost of the QDRO/DPO.